jnywong/paropy/README.md

 # paropy

-Python package to process data from PARODY-JA4.3 dynamo simulations.
+Welcome!
+Here is my Python package to process data from PARODY-JA4.3 dynamo simulations with a stably-stratified F-layer at the base of the outer core.

 ## Getting Started